syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 <ts name="ej.TextAlign" />

-Specify the text alignment for maskedit textbox control.See <a href="global.html#TextAlign">TextAlign</a>
+Specify the text alignment for mask edit textbox control.See <a href="global.html#TextAlign">TextAlign</a>

 <table class="props">
 <thead>